 2. Prohibit any person associated with securities market to buy, sell or deal in securities;

 3. Suspend any office-bearer of any stock exchange or self- regulatory organization from holding such a position;

 4. Impound and retain the proceeds or securities in respect of any transaction which is under investigation;

 Clause 49 amendment to the listing agreement of SEBI is an important amendment to SEBI regulations.
-The amendment is a part of global trend in strengthening corporate governance.
+The amendment is a part of a global trend in strengthening corporate governance.
 In terms of amendment in the regulations, the company’s board should comprise at least 50% independent non-executive directors.
-Those independent directors cannot be relatives; senior management staff or those who have financial relationship with the company.
-Failure to comply above clause would attract punitive action by SEBI which includes hefty fine up to Rs.1 crore or delisting from the Stock exchanges.
+Those independent directors cannot be relatives; senior management staff or those who have financial relationships with the company.
+Failure to comply above clause would attract punitive action by SEBI which includes a hefty fine up to Rs.1 crore or delisting from the Stock exchanges.
 The CEO or Company Secretary has to personally certify the authenticity of various declarations made to the board and to the shareholders.